w3c/wcag-act-rules/content/rules/6cfa84/proposed.md

 #### Failed Example 2

-<a class="example-link" title="Failed Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/6cfa84/2adaacc2f7b8d7a0d2d1496ad6f56aafd171f7fe.html">Open in a new tab</a>
+<a class="example-link" title="Failed Example 2" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/6cfa84/2adaacc2f7b8d7a0d2d1496ad6f56aafd171f7fe.html">Open in a new tab</a>

 This `input` element is part of the [sequential focus navigation][] because it was incorrectly disabled.